Verse-by-Verse Study

 Rest in God, now, today, tonight, tomorrow expect you can, and you will rest in God.
 In his presence, his smile, his love, his care for you and those you love.
 His faithfulness gives you assurance that He is with you and for you.

 Rest, in peace, with all your heart, close your eyes sleep there tonight, Wake up in the morning with no doubt or feeling that God has deserted you, forgotten you, left you alone or has separated himself from you finding you unacceptable due to your sins, your forgetfulness, your faults, your doubts, or your troubles.
 Rest in his presence, feel that this is a secure and safe place, even as the storms of life blow across your pathway.
-Rest in your mind, in your heart, with your soul, denying your feelings that may tell you the opposite.
-Rest right inside the presence of God, by faith alone, in His Word alone.
-Hold out and upward your hands for God to fill them with His gift of love, assurance, and support for you.
-Do it now!
-Tell the Lord you want light in your life, not darkness.

 “Come to me, all you who are weary and burdened,